CiaranOMara/Contributing/CONTRIBUTING.md

        If you're providing snippets in the issue, use [Markdown code blocks](https://help.github.com/articles/markdown-basics/#multiple-lines).

-   - *Describe the behavior you observed after following the steps*
+   - *Describe the behaviour you observed after following the steps*
-     - Point out what exactly is the problem with that behavior.
+     - Point out what exactly is the problem with that behaviour.
-     - *Explain which behavior you expected to see instead and why.*
+     - *Explain which behaviour you expected to see instead and why.*
      - *OPTIONALLY: Include screenshots and animated GIFs* which show you following the described steps and clearly demonstrate the problem.
        You can use [this tool](https://www.cockos.com/licecap/) to record GIFs on